net-tools/simple_framework/README.md

 ### Launch application to handle requests

-When sending commands to your application with a HTTP request such as `index.php?cmd=test&param=hello+world`, you need to launch the application framework so that it could handle request and return output from command execution :
+When sending commands to your application with an HTTP request such as `index.php?cmd=test&param=hello+world`, you need to launch the application framework so that it could handle request and return output from command execution :

 ```php
 <?php